 You can also get in early and pre-order your unlimited nbn.
-Simply give one of our friendly, local team a call on 13 14 13 and we’ll be happy to help you place your nbn pre-order and ensure you get connected to fast nbn broadband as soon as possible.
+Simply contact one of our friendly, local team and we’ll be happy to help you place your nbn pre-order and ensure you get connected to fast nbn broadband as soon as possible.

 what are the connection types of nbn in my area?

 There are seven types of connection involved with the nbn, so nbn in my area may be different completely to nbn in your area - not all nbn is equal, that’s for sure!

 The first type of nbn connection is known as Fibre to the Premises or FTTP.
 This type of connection includes a fibre optic connection between the fibre distribution hub and your home, and is considered the fastest connection type available.